Tevego: History

 "is a place, of the atmosphere is one great mass of malaria, and the heat suffocating, - where the surrounding country is uninterrupted marsh - where venomous insects and reptiles abound, - and where the fiercest and yet unsubdued tribes of Indians are making continual in-roads.
 No huts but those constructed in the boughs of trees, or by a few hides and mats, are to be seen; no provisions are to be obtained but those from the Portuguese, or the chase; and no protection is to be afforded but that of a small guard of militia, to awe and tyrannise of the colonists.
 Many would prefer confinement in the public prison to banishment to Tevego."

 In 1843, three years after de Francia's death, Tevego was re-inhabited by orders of Carlos Antonio López, Paraguay's new president, this time renamed Villa del Divino Salvador (Village of the Divine Savior), later shortened to San Salvador.
 Still unsuccessful, the settlement was destroyed by the Brazilians during the Paraguayan War, its inhabitants fleeing.

 Location

 There is no exact record of the location of Tevego, but according to a map dated 1860, Tevego was situated on the Argentine border, close to the Bolivian border, roughly 70 miles southwest from San Ignacio.

-Literary references
+In literature

 Tevego is mentioned frequently by the character of de Francia in Augusto Roa Bastos’s novel I, the Supreme.
-He keeps mentioning a phenomenon called the stones of Tevego, which is later to be revealed that Tevego was evacuated because its inhabitants turned to stone.
-It is also mentioned in Edward Lucas White's novel, El Supremo: A Romance of the Great Dictator of Paraguay (E. P. Dutton & Co., 1916), where the protagonist Hawthorne asks to first inspect Dr. Francia's prisons and jails before setting off on a journey around the border of Paraguay during which he will scout out a location for a penal colony to be established.
-Upon his return, he brings forth Tevego as that place and Dr. Francia concurs.